LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

     *Now the IT degree is available either campus-centric or entirely online*.
 *   International students with insufficient English can get conditional admission combining initial ESL with later MS study.
+*   Starting in Fall 2019 you can build up to an MS by doing graduate certificates.

 Look in the courses document for the details of the individual `Masters Programs <http://courses.cs.luc.edu/html/masters_overview.html>`_.